mne-tools/mne-bids/CONTRIBUTING.md

 The documentation can be built using [Sphinx](https://www.sphinx-doc.org).
-If you have accurately followed the steps to setup your `mne-bids` development version, you can simply call from the root of the `mne-bids` repository:
+If you have accurately followed the steps to setup your `mne-bids` development version, you can simply use the following command from the root of the `mne-bids` repository:

 ```Shell
 make build-doc